MDW-94/G38_SoloProject_PetCareConsole/README.md

 - Add a filter function for the pets index to find specific pets - maybe this filter function can detect certain text within the treatment notes

-- If photo of animal is not available use a unicode image substitute for the animal to appear in the show and index pages
+- If photo of animal is not available use a unicode image substitute for the animal to appear in the show and index pages - unicode dependent upon type of animal

 #### Testing